charlielee/charlielee.github.io/_projects/boats-animator.md

 * **Note for Ubuntu 18.04 users:** I have received reports of issues launching the program on Ubuntu 18.04.
 This is due to a missing dependency, please run "sudo apt-get install libgconf-2-4" and the program should launch.

-#### Reported Issues

-* **Note for Ubuntu 18.04 users:** I have received reports of issues launching the program on Ubuntu 18.04.
-This is due to a missing dependency, please run "sudo apt-get install libgconf-2-4" and the program should launch.
-* **Note for macOS 10.14 users:** the program seems to currently fail to launch on macOS 10.14.
-This issue is being [tracked on GitHub](https://github.com/charlielee/boats-animator/issues/248) and hopefully can be fixed soon.

 ### Other

 <ul class="plainlist">